Wojciech Przybylski: After football

 Przybylski has held various different roles since finishing his football career, often using his qualifications in the roles he has.
-From 1999–2002 he held various teaching roles at the Academy of Physical Education in Gdańsk, while also becoming the dean and the head of the football department for two terms spanning 2002–2008.
-From 2000–2004 he was on the Polish Football Association (Polish: PZPN) before becoming a spokesperson for the ethics committee of the PZPN.
-From 2000–2008 he was the president for the AZS AWFiS Gdańsk sports club, has been the chairman of the Gdańsk sports council, he was a representative of the Gdańsk Regional Football Association in the Organizing Committee for the European Championships in 2012.
+From 1999 to 2002 he held various teaching roles at the Academy of Physical Education in Gdańsk, while also becoming the dean and the head of the football department for two terms spanning 2002–2008.
+From 2000 to 2004 he was on the Polish Football Association (Polish: PZPN) before becoming a spokesperson for the ethics committee of the PZPN.
+From 2000 to 2008 he was the president for the AZS AWFiS Gdańsk sports club, has been the chairman of the Gdańsk sports council, he was a representative of the Gdańsk Regional Football Association in the Organizing Committee for the European Championships in 2012.
 He has been the regional vice-president of the Polish People's Party since 2008, being involved in elections in 2007, 2009, 2015 and 2018.
 Each of which have been unsuccessful.

 In 2001, he was awarded the Knight's Cross of the Order of Polonia Restituta.